Varroa Mite Monitoring

 - A buddy isn’t necessary, but a second pair of hands often helps.

+You need a frame that has bee bread or brood - this is where you will find nurse bees.
+The nurse bees will have the greatest number of mites.
 Try to always select the same type of frame.
-This one has a lot of drone brood, so it may give us a different result.
-We try to choose a frame of brood with a mix of open larvae and capped brood.
+This one (see above) has a lot of drone brood, so it may give us a different result.
+We try to choose a frame of brood with a mix of open larvae and capped brood, but as long as there is bee bread you should be fine.

 This frame looks great.
 Check it carefully to make sure that the queen is not on it!

 Method 1 - In the first method, you can knock the bees off the frame into your tub.
-Use one quick, hard shake (lots of little shakes will just annoy them – you want to go hard enough to startle them so they fall.
+Use one quick, hard shake – you want to go hard enough to startle them so they fall.
+Nurse bees don’t really fly, so they cling to the frames.
+You may have to shake more than one frame to get ½ cup in the tub.
+Don’t worry if bees fly up out of the container – these are older bees, and you are after the nurse bees.

-Method 2 - The second method of getting 300 bees involves slowly running the edge of the measuring cup along the frame, and letting the bees drop into the cup.
-This method is best used if the brood frame has some nectar on it.
-In the shaking method, the nectar can drip on the bees, making them sticky.
+Method 2 - The second method sampling is useful when the frame has nectar on it – in the shaking method, the nectar can drip on the bees, making them sticky, which will throw off your counts.
+Method 2 involves slowly running the edge of the measuring cup along the frame, and letting the bees drop into the cup.
+You can move the cup either up or down.
 In the method shown here, you want to be very careful that you are gently tripping the bees into the cup, and not rolling over their bodies.

 Once you have ½ cup of bees in the jar, put on the screened lid.

-Step 5.
-Roll.
-Roll the jar for one minute, making sure that the bees are sufficiently coated with sugar.
+Roll the jar gently, making sure that the bees are sufficiently coated with sugar.
 Make sure that you don’t tip the jar upside down, and that all the mites stay in the jar until you can count them.

-Step 7.
-Shake.
-After 2 minutes are up, it is time to shake the mites into the tub.
+After at least 2 minutes are up, it is time to shake the mites into the tub.
 Shake the jar over for 1 minute, shaking hard enough that you dislodge any mites that are stuck to the sides of the jar or in between the bees.
 A common mistake is to not shake vigorously enough, so make sure you put some effort into it!

 Once all the mites are in the tub, you can return the bees from the jar to the hive.
 They will be a bit worse for wear, but the other workers will quickly clean them up.